The ADU Advantage

 Innovative ADU Experience: My Approach to New Construction Homes

 We’ve completed diverse ADU projects, from a detached, separate dwelling to a pioneering new construction home with an integrated ADU.
+In fact, we recently completed a custom home that features a highly flexible attached ADU designed for an In-Law Suite or potential long-term rental income.

 Flexible hallway design in the French Residence, allowing connection or separation of living areas, a smart Ocala home design with mother-in-law suite.flexable hallway closed - Each side could be a walk-in-closet for privacy between units.